Guides

 Data usage

-With time-lapse mode running locally and only using cellular for my occasional live check-ins, I used roughly 1–1.5GB per month.
-The $15 T-Mobile plan with 2GB was perfect — plenty of headroom without paying for data I didn't need.
+With time-lapse mode running locally and only using cellular for my occasional live check-ins, I stayed comfortably under 1GB per month.
+The $6 Reolink plan with 1GB was the right fit - no need to pay for data I wasn't using.

-The camera produced a compiled time-lapse video directly on the SD card.
-I pulled the card at the end of the project, dropped the footage into a basic video editor (DaVinci Resolve, which is free), added a title card and music, and had a polished 90-second video ready for the client in under an hour.
+The camera compiles the time-lapse directly on the SD card.
+When the project wrapped, I pulled the card, dropped the footage into DaVinci Resolve (free), added a title card and music, and had a polished 90-second video ready for the client in under an hour.

 Where the pros still win